knewyousir/webFEF-session7/README.md

 	display: block;
 ```

-Note that we have a poblem in wider screen view - the nav is not showing.
+Note that we have a problem in wider screen view - the nav is not showing.

 Reset the ul: